tier4/AutowareArchitectureProposal.iv/system/util/dummy_diag_publisher/README.md

 ## Purpose

-This package outputs a dummy diag for debugging and developing.
+This package outputs a dummy diagnostic data for debugging and developing.

 ## Inputs / Outputs